IDMNYU/DM-GY6063A-Creative-Coding/README.md

 **Week 8 (10/29):** Sensory input and physical computing: Arduino, sensors, and HCI.
 Serial communication/Firmata.
 - **Reading**: Programming Interactivity, Chapter 7
-- **Assignment (due before following class):** Project status blog post.
+- **Assignment:** Project status blog post.
 This is a writing assignment, however please include image or video examples of your prototyping work so far.
 Try adapting the code you wrote last week in openframeworks for Processing.
 Describe some of the strengths of each approach and why you might want to use one tool over another for your project.

 **Week 9 (11/5):** TBD

 **Week 10 (11/12):** Getting things to talk: javascript.
 Clients and servers.
 - **Reading**: Programming Interactivity, Chapter 12
-- **Assignment (due before following class)::** Work on Final Projects.
+- **Assignment:** Work on Final Projects.

 **Week 11 (11/19):** Introduction to computer vision: Implementations of OpenCV in Processing/Javascript.
 - **Reading**: Programming Interactivity, Chapter 14
-- **Assignment (due before following class):** TBD
+- **Assignment:** TBD

 **Week 12 (11/26):** No class.
 Thanksgiving holiday